fChristenson/My-life-as-a-programmer/README.md

 > I'm thinking about starting software development company.
 How do I make this happen?
 What are some helpful tips?

-> I transferred from DevOps to software development three years ago, but my manager always asks me to do DevOps tasks, and rarely lets me pursue opportunities my development skills.
-Is it time to start looking for a new job?

 > Why am I being asked to write algorithm during DevOps interview instead of DevOps related scripting?

 > What are the pros of working as a software engineer in a no-name company?

-> I want to be a software developer, Does the job get interesting as you progress or does it get repetitive and boring?

-> Do software engineers have great job security?

 > I feel tired, scared and frustrated over working a job as a software engineer.
 The hours are bad, the work is demanding.
 What should I do?

 > Do whiteboard interviews for software developer and software engineering jobs really test programming skills since this kind of pressure would not be part of the real job?

-> I've been a professional software engineer for nearly 20 years.
-I love programming, but have grown weary of legacy-code fixes, client support, etc. I want to spend my days doing POCs, research, and "clean-slate" work.
-What are my career options?

-> I want to hire a team of software engineers for an open source, crowdfunded initiative.
-Should I go with local developers in a low-cost coworking space or with a geographically distributed team working remotely?

 > I am really good at all the theoretical aspects of CS but I am not good in programming.
 What do I do?